Typical Mammalian Cell Bank Characterization Program

 - U.S. Department of Health and Human Services, Food and Drug Administration, Center for Biologics Evaluation and Research.
 Points to Consider in the Characterization of Cell Lines used to Produce Biologicals (1993).

-- ICH Harmonized Tripartite Guideline: Viral Safety Evaluation Of Biotechnology Products Derived From Cell Lines Of Human Or Animal Origin; Q5a(R1): 23 September 1999.
+- ICH Harmonized Tripartite Guideline: Viral Safety Evaluation of Biotechnology Products Derived From Cell Lines of Human or Animal Origin; Q5a(R1): 23 September 1999.

 - International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Q5A/Q5B.